Points Path Logo

 When you search with Google Flights, Points Path performs an identical flight search with each of its covered airlines, but requests prices in points or miles instead of cash.
 The results are then combined with Google’s results, so you’re always seeing the most up-to-date pricing available from both Google and the airlines themselves.

-Points Path currently offers award pricing for the frequent flyer programs of American, Alaska, Delta, JetBlue, United, and Air Canada.
-This includes all flights on the six airlines themselves, as well as flights with partner airlines.
+In the free extension, Points Path offers award pricing for the frequent flyer programs of American, Alaska, Delta, JetBlue, and United.
+Paid Pro tier and Founders Club members also get access to Air Canada, Emirates, Qantas, Virgin Australia and Virgin Atlantic.
+All tiers include domestic and international flights on the airlines themselves, as well as flights with partner airlines.

 Yes!
 We’re already working on adding more programs, and you’ll be seeing them very soon.